-- Use equipment properly and safely.

-- Stay in designated areas.

-- Walk (do not run) on all sidewalks and in buildings.

-- Follow instructions of all staff members.

-- Throw only playground balls, not sand, rocks, or any other objects that could injure others.

-- Take turns swinging and using other playground equipment. - Stop playing when the bell/whistle sounds and go directly to class or designated area. - Use appropriate language and voice volume. - Remain on school grounds until dismissed or given permission to leave. - Settle differences peacefully, without fighting, threats, name calling or put downs. - Do not play dangerous games, such as tackle, penny drops, rugby and red rover; no tag or running games in the wood chips or on playground equipment. - Respect school property and avoid littering. - Electronic equipment (i.e., Walkmans, iPods, MP3 players, beepers, walkie talkies, electronic games, etc.) is not allowed at school. - The possession of cell phones at school is discouraged.
+- Use equipment properly and safely. - Stay in designated areas. - Walk (do not run) on all sidewalks and in buildings. - Follow instructions of all staff members. - Throw only playground balls, not sand, rocks, or any other objects that could injure others. - Stop playing when the bell/whistle sounds and go directly to class or designated area. - Use appropriate language and voice volume. - Remain on school grounds until dismissed or given permission to leave. - Settle differences peacefully, without fighting, threats, name calling or put downs. - Do not play dangerous games, such as tackle, penny drops, rugby and red rover; no tag or running games in the wood chips or on playground equipment. - Respect school property and avoid littering. - Electronic equipment and personal electronic devices are not to be used during instructional time.

 For further clarification contact the school's Student Services Assistant Principal.
 Electronic Information Services Student Acceptable Use Policy:

-- Video tapes, computer software, DVD's, and other media used in classrooms must comply with Federal regulations.
+- Digital media, computer software, and other media used in classrooms must comply with Federal regulations.
 Any media brought to school by students must comply with copyright laws, licensing agreements, and off-air broadcast/taping agreements. - Students are responsible for demonstrating personal and social responsibility in the use of technology equipment, software and the Internet.
-Appropriate Internet use is outlined in the San Tan Charter School's Electronic Information Services Student Acceptable Use Policy (A.U.P.).
+Appropriate Internet use is outlined in the San Tan Charter School's Electronic Information Services Student Acceptable Use Policy

+(A.U.P.).
 Parent/Guardian signature on the Awareness Contract indicates permission for the student to use computers and access the Internet for educational purposes.
 Parents/Guardians may choose to "opt out" student computer/Internet use by contacting the school principal for an Electronic Information Services Opt Out form.
 Parents/Guardians will be contacted if the student is disallowed computer/Internet use for disciplinary reasons.